 Purchase Price; Payment of the Purchase Price; Consequences of Failure to Pay Purchase Price.
-The Purchase Price for the Bonds to be purchased is equal to the principal amount thereof plus accrued interest to, but not including, the applicable Purchase Date; provided, however, that if the Purchase Date for such Bond is an Interest Payment Date, the Purchase Price thereof shall be the principal amount thereof, and interest shall be paid to the Holder as described above.
-Funds for the payment of the Purchase Price of the Bonds shall be received by the Trustee from the following sources and used in the order of priority indicated: (A) proceeds of the sale of the Bonds remarketed pursuant to the related Remarketing Agreement and furnished to the Trustee by the Remarketing Agent; (B) if a Liquidity Facility is in place, money furnished by the Liquidity Facility Provider to the Trustee from a drawing on the Liquidity Facility, if any (provided that moneys from draws on the Liquidity Facility shall not be used to purchase Bank Bonds or Bonds held by the University); and (C) moneys required to be provided by the University to the Trustee pursuant to the Lease.
+The Purchase Price for the Bonds to be purchased is equal to the principal amount thereof plus accrued interest to, but not including, the applicable Purchase Date; provided, however, that: if the Purchase Date for such Bond is an Interest Payment Date, the Purchase Price thereof shall be the principal amount thereof, and interest shall be paid to the Holder as described above and pursuant to the Trust Agreement; and in the case of a purchase on the first day of an Interest Rate Period which is preceded by a Long Term Period and which commences prior to the day originally established as the last day of such preceding Long Term Period, "Purchase Price" of any purchased Bonds means the optional redemption price which would have been applicable to such Bonds if the preceding Long Term Period had continued to the day originally established as its last day, plus accrued interest, if any.
+Funds for the payment of the Purchase Price of the Bonds shall be received by the Trustee from the following sources and used in the order of priority indicated: (A) proceeds of the sale of the Bonds remarketed pursuant to the related Remarketing Agreement and furnished to the Trustee by the Remarketing Agent; (B) if a Liquidity Facility is in place, money furnished by the Liquidity Facility Provider to the Trustee from a drawing on the Liquidity Facility, if any (provided that moneys from draws on the Liquidity Facility shall not be used to purchase Bank Bonds (as defined in the Lease) or Bonds held by the University); and (C) moneys required to be provided by the University to the Trustee pursuant to the Lease.
 The obligation of the University to purchase the Bonds upon mandatory tender is not initially supported by a bank or other third party Liquidity Facility.

 If sufficient funds are not available for the purchase of all tendered Bonds on a Purchase Date, no purchase shall be consummated.
-Failure of the University to provide sufficient funds for the purchase of all tendered Bonds on a Purchase Date shall constitute an Event of Default under the Trust Agreement and the Lease if such Purchase Date is a FRN Rate Hard Put Mandatory Purchase Date.
-If such Bonds are not purchased when required on a FRN Rate Hard Put Mandatory Purchase Date, then such Bonds shall bear interest at the Maximum Interest Rate from such Purchase Date until the actual purchase or payment of such Bonds.
+Failure of the University to provide sufficient funds for the purchase of all tendered Bonds on a Purchase Date shall constitute an Event of Default under the Trust Agreement and the Lease.
+If such Bonds are not purchased when required, then such Bonds shall bear interest at the Maximum Interest Rate from such Purchase Date until the actual purchase or payment of such Bonds.